After John Nealon’s lost luggage experience on Alitalia, his airline sends him shopping. Why won’t it cover the bill?

 The paper trail of correspondence between you and Alitalia is frustrating.
 It shows the airline promising two checks within five business days.
 When you ask about the second check, it revises its promise to one check in total.
 Perhaps something got lost in translation?

+You reached out to me through my consumer advocacy site.
 I contacted Alitalia on your behalf.
 The airline apologized and cut you a second check.